 Be Like Michael Jordan – Actionable Lessons From The NBA Years

 Jordan built upon his college lessons throughout his amazing professional career.
-There are actionable lessons that we are only able to gleam from his time in the NBA.
+There are actionable lessons that we are only able to glean from his time in the NBA.

 The early years in the NBA taught Jordan a lot about how to win.
 He quickly learned that he had the skills to dominate on an individual level in the league.
 For example, throughout the 1980s he racked up the rookie of the year title, scoring titles, MVP awards, and defensive player of the year awards.
 However, he was unable to win a championship.
 He could not get to the level of greatness he sought – alone.